Heal and rebalance with

 My Story

 Food has always been important to me.
 I love cooking, I love eating, and I love feeding other people.
-For most of my life, I took it for granted that I was more or less on the right track when it came to my health—until I was suddenly sidelined by a serious health crisis and forced to turn to diet, lifestyle, and alternative therapies to heal myself.
+For most of my life, I took it for granted that I was more or less on the right track when it came to my health—until I was suddenly sidelined by a serious health crisis and forced to turn to diet, lifestyle, and alternative therapies to get better.

 In my late twenties, I started experiencing symptoms of a painful bladder condition called interstitial cystitis.
 Chronic pain, bloating, fatigue, frequent and painful urination, achy joints, and other unpleasant symptoms quickly became a part of my everyday life.